Work About

 Learning 02

-Three products mean three distinct mental models.
+Three products, three mental models.

 Learning 03

-The smallest touchpoint can make or break the product.
+The smallest touchpoint can break the ecosystem.

 Back to work

-SalesX - AI-Powered CRM.
+SalesX - Voice-First CRM.

 Client SalesX (salesx.io)